whoo/AppleTvSaver/readme.md

 # AppleTvSaver

-Simpe hack for kde to running appleTv screensaver
+Simpe hack for kde to run appleTv screensaver
-- Just playing video on screensaver
+- Play video on screensaver
-- All bindings are redirect to quit
+- All keys are redirected to quit
 - Bugs when you try script in configuration